geosoft1/tools/docs/Home.md

 #### I don't like default IDE.
 What shoud i do?

 No problem, just use `gopei -sg` meaning server mode with all tols available and next install your favorite IDE.
 Go environment and tools will be available from your favorite IDE.

+#### What about personal access token?

+Github [deprecated](https://developer.github.com/v3/auth/#basic-authentication) basic authentication with password for some endpoints.
+Instead of this you must use tokens (see [Creating a personal access token for the command line](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line)).

 ## Articles